DonalRafferty/GatsbyBlog/src/pages/articles/2020-03-15---Not-technologist/index.md

   - "Innovation"
   - "Creativity"
   - "Knowledge"
-description: "Technologist; defined as 'someone who speciliases in technology'.
-But what is technology?
-Is it big data?
-Artificial intelligence?
-Maybe anything digital is technology?
-Actually, everything around us is a technology, from the clothes we wear, to the packaging of our food.
-Even a pencil and paper are technologies.
-So, when we call someone a technologist, what are we actually saying?"
+description: "I've been a software engineer for just over a decade.
+In that time, there has been a notable upwards trend in wanting an education, and subsequently a career, in 'technology'.
+Specifically, Science, Technology, Engineering, & Mathematics (STEM).
+However, something hasn't been quite right in how we've embraced technology & science.
+The scales have tipped too far towards a mechanical organisations.
+Lest we forget, we're humans, not machines."
 ---

-I've been working in the Information & Communications Technology (ICT) field for over a decade, and in that time there has been a notable upwards trend in wanting an education, and subsequently a career, in 'technogolgy'.
+I've been a software engineer for just over a decade.
+In that time, there has been a notable upwards trend in wanting an education, and subsequently a career, in 'technogolgy'.
 Specifically, Science, Technology, Engineering, & Mathematics (STEM).
-Initially, I believed this to be a good thing for everyone.
-Having gone through my formative years with the early Internet, I built an affectionate relationship with digital technology.
-This is something I continued into my career as a software developer.
-However, as I reached the latter part of a decade of expeirience I began to realise how we....

-### How focusing in on one lens blinds us to others
+However, something hasn't been quite right in how we've embraced technology & science.
+The scales have tipped too far towards a mechanical society.
+Lest we forget, we're humans, not machines.

+### To Be, or Not To Be

+Ever since I was a spotty, nerdy, and reclusive teenager I have latched onto the technocratic world of technology.
+The early Internet provided me a safe place to express myself, the screen between be and the world acting as a shield.
+I made a career out of this that I initially enjoyed.
+A world where logic seemed to be the rule of thumb, and somewhere I could belong.
+Everyone says you should find a job that lets you too what you love.
+I loved coding, being able to create something out of nothing, making the intangible tangible.
+The trouble is, if I'm being honest, I never enjoyed doing this as a job.
+It took me a long time to figure out why.
+See, I always thought what I was doing was logical in nature, following an almost scientific path.
+However, software development isn't mechanical or clinical in nature, it's an art form.
+Many organisations treat their software developers like machines to churn out code for boring business use cases that don't have any meaning, they don't solve any problems.
+If you treat an artist like a machine they aren't going to be happy for very long.

 ### An obsession with technology as some sort of objective entity that can solve the world's problems